Rosana is an author, artist, entrepreneur and podcaster. She lives in Uruguay.

 Use all wooden beads or whatever but stick to one texture to make this curtain.
 Here you see wooden beads, all different shapes, and colors thrown in together to make a cool-looking rustic curtain.

 Who doesn't love buttons?
 Use all different sizes and colors or keep them all the same.
 Thread with fishing line or thread.
 Whichever you choose, this will look and sound cool.

 You can either make your own fabric flowers or find them in a craft store; maybe you want to crochet or knit them.
 Separate with beads in between, and you have a beautiful, colorful and quiet curtain.

-TIP: Don't just use fabric flowers here.
+Tip: Don't just use fabric flowers here.
 What about those silk flowers you were going to throw out?
-If you have a bunch of fake flowers laying around, why not but them to good use on a curtain?
+If you have a bunch of fake flowers laying around, why not put them to good use on a curtain?

 Cut a triangle as big as you want your bead and roll it up like a croissant.
 Tape of glue the end down and you have a bead.
 This is a very time-consuming project and one you would even get the kids involved in, which they will love.
 Find magazines or newspapers or constructions paper.
 Once it's rolled up, the colors will all seem different, unless you choose a solid picture.